kobaaa/eggshell/README.md

 - [ ] Fix selection after cell value has been updated
 - [ ] Fix calculations happening on the swing thread
 - [ ] Fix save/load after state refactoring
+- [x] Once you've entered a function in a cell, you can't replace it with a scalar value

 ## License